cxwang001/Flashcard-Generator/README.md

 3. The **partial text**.
 This is what we get if we remove the **cloze deletion** from the **full text**: _"... was the first president of the United States._

-See below for examples as to how your constructor should behave.

-## Instructions

-* Create a new GitHub repository, named `Flashcard-Generator` or something similar.
-Clone this to your local drive.

-* Create a new file named `BasicCard.js`:

-  * This file should define a Node module that exports a constructor for creating basic flashcards, e.g.:
-    `module.exports = BasicCard;`

-  * The constructor should accept two arguments: `front` and `back`.

-  * The constructed object should have a `front` property that contains the text on the front of the card.

-  * The constructed object should have a `back` property that contains the text on the back of the card.

-* Create a new file named `ClozeCard.js`:

-  * This file should define a Node module that exports a constructor for creating cloze-deletion flashcards, e.g.:
-    `module.exports = ClozeCard;`

-  * The constructor should accept two arguments: `text` and `cloze`.

-  * The constructed object should have a `cloze` property that contains _only_ the cloze-deleted portion of the text.

-  * The constructed object should have a `partial` property that contains _only_ the partial text.

-  * The constructed object should have a `fullText` property that contains _only_ the full text.

-  * The constructor should throw or log an error when the cloze deletion does _not_ appear in the input text.

-  * Use prototypes to attach these methods, wherever possible.

-The bulk of this assignment is implementing `ClozeCard`.
-If you build a robust `ClozeCard` implementation, feel free to try your hand at implementing a front-end, as well.